cugos/cugos.github.com/meetings/_posts/2015-04-15-cugos_monthly.markdown

 --------------------------------------------

 [Jacques Tardie](https://twitter.com/jqtrde) is now talking about [Snapsat](http://snapsat.org/).
 A lot of cool projects involve Landsat data.
-Last month Amazon started hosting Landsat8 data on s3.
+Last month Amazon started hosting Landsat8 data on S3.

+Enter Snapsat: An easy way to make a Landsat combination image/dataset.
+Snapsat process:
+  1. Choose the location.
+Use the slippy map or do a text search.
+  2. Chose what you want to make.
+  3. Click a button
+  4. See you cool new image.